Attracting and retaining talent in 'the great talent gap'

 But money’s powers are not superpowers.
 Almost every employer has the capacity to pay more.
-The catch is that you have to match your pay strategies with the labor market, and unfortunately, paying more doesn’t mean you get more.
+The catch is that you have to match your pay strategies with the labour market, and unfortunately, paying more doesn’t mean you get more.

 To be sure you are paying the right employee compensation for the right talent, you need to begin with a robust employee reward strategy and comprehensive market data.